 The recommended replacement schedule for Duette lenses is every six months.

-*In some patients the tear chemistry may react with the peroxide to cause a permanent white ring at the junction of the rigid center and soft skirt.
+*In some patients the tear chemistry may react with the hydrogen peroxide to cause a permanent white ring at the junction of the rigid center and soft skirt.
 This ring does not affect vision or comfort.